hydro-informatics/hydro-informatics.github.io/documentation/glossary.md

 CFL
   In the field of hydrodynamics, the abbreviation CFL commonly refers to the **Courant-Friedrichs-Lewy** condition, which represents a convergence criterion for the numerical solution to the *Navier-Stokes* partial differential equations.
 The CFL applies to explicit time integration schemes that may become unstable for large time steps as a function of the size of mesh cells.
 Today, most numerical software uses an internal value for the CFL to adaptively calculate the maximum time step that is required for the stability of explicit solvers.
 In 2d modelling, the CFL condition is defined as $c_{CFL}={u_x + \Delta t}/\delta x + {u_y + \Delta t}/\delta y$, where $\Delta t$ is the time step, $\Delta x$ and $\Delta y$ are grid cell sizes in $x$ and $y$ directions of the coordinate reference system, and $u_x$ and $u_y$ are the flow velocities in the $x$ and $y$ directions.
 An explicit solver is assumed to be stable when $c_{CFL} \leq c_{CFL, crit}$, where the critical value $c_{CFL, crit}$ for the CFL condition must be smaller than 1.0.
 To this end, numerical modelling software, such as BASEMENT, uses a default value of $c_{CFL, crit} = 0.9$.

+CSV
+  The Comma-Separated Values (CSV) file format describes the structure of a text file storing simply structured data.
+The file name extension is `*.csv`, which may also contain Tab-Separated Values (TSV).
+The separator (i.e., comma, semicolon, or tab) sign delimits (or separates) colon values in one line of a `*.csv` file.
+Spreadsheet software, such as {ref}`Libre Office Calc <lo>`, enables to import and process `*.csv` files for cell-formula based data analyses.

 DEM
   A Digital Elevation Model (DEM) represents the bare Earth's topographic surface excluding objects such as buildings or trees.
 In contrast, a Digital Surface Model (DSM) includes objects such as trees or buildings.
 In addition, a Digital Terrain Model (DTM) represents similar data to a DEM and both DEM and DTM can be used synonymously in many regions of the world.
 However, in the United States, a DTM refers to a {ref}`Vector <vector>` (regularly spaced points) dataset while a DEM is a {ref}`raster` dataset.
 The translation into other languages does not go along with the same definition of a DEM, DSM, and DTM, and the following translations refer to the English definitions rather than the same (translated) words.